 Managers should remain alert and tackle any inappropriate behaviour immediately.
 Don’t dismiss inappropriate workplace behaviour as “the norm”.

 5. Investigate the Complaint

 You must follow a set process and deal with any harassment complaint quickly, without delay.
 Even if you feel that there is no genuine complaint or no substance to a complaint, you should not ignore it.

 Part-way through the investigation you may find there is no substance to the complaint.
 If this happens, you shouldn’t just drop the case there and then.
 Arrange a meeting with complainant and explain your findings.

 However, if the allegations are well founded, you need to take a different approach. they should be dealt with in accordance with your business’ disciplinary procedure.

 7. Support the Complainant

-It is important for the complainant to be kept informed of the situation and reassured that the company is taking their concerns seriously and is in the process of addressing them.
-While it will not be appropriate to confirm the sanction imposed, they do need to know that the matter has been dealt with appropriately.
+It is important for the complainant to be kept informed of the situation.
+Reassure them that you’re taking their concerns seriously and are addressing them.
+It’s not appropriate to confirm the sanction imposed.
+However, they do need to know that the matter has been dealt with appropriately.
 You should also look at ways to support the complainant moving forward.

 Please note that if the complainant has raised the complaint as a formal grievance, the process must be followed and concluded in full.
-If the complainant goes off on sick leave during the investigation process, or before they raise a formal grievance, the Manager should maintain contact and reassure the complainant that their concerns are being taken seriously.
+This remains the case even if they go off sick during the process.
+You, or a manager, should maintain contact and reassure the complainant that their concerns are being taken seriously.
 Conversations should also take place in terms of how the company can help or support them in returning to work.